University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

-# Variant calling for phylogenomic trees & application to public health
+# Variant calling for phylogenomic trees & surveillance
 By Dr Jessica Webb

 {:.no_toc}